Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

 \subsection{IEEE 30-bus model}

-In this Section the advantage of including operational variables and optimizing expected value of operational cost as an objective along with the investment cost is emphasized.
-We also illustrate optimality and scalability of the developed heuristics by comparing our algorithm performance with performance of the IPOPT when it is used as a state-of-the-art brute force solver.
+In this section the advantage of including operational variables and optimizing the expected value of operational cost as an objective along with the investment cost is emphasized.
+We also illustrate optimality and scalability of the developed heuristics by comparing our algorithm performance with performance of the IPOPT when it is used as a state-of-the-art brute-force solver applied to the exact problem Eq.(\ref{OPT}).

-\paragraph{Necessity of including operational variables in determining FACTS placement} First, let us clarify importance of optimizing operational variables simultaneously with the investment variables.
-The following simulation is performed to demonstrate the actual benefit of the combined use of the capacity and scenario variables: The base-case system load is increased uniformly by 5~\% which leads to OPF infeasibility.
+\paragraph{Necessity of including operational variables in determining FACTS device placement} Let us, first of all, clarify the algorithm's principal advantage of optimizing operational variables simultaneously with the investment variables.
+The following simulation is performed to demonstrate the actual benefit of the combined use of the capacity variables and the scenario variables.
+The base-case system load is increased uniformly by 5\%, which leads to optimal power flow (OPF) infeasibility.
 Operational cost is not optimized for now ($N_y=0$ in Eq.~\eqref{OPT}).
-The initial state of the generation (needed to initialize the algorithm) is defined by the 1st method described in Appendix \ref{sec:init_gen}.
-Then we compare the two solutions.
-One is the actual solution of our algorithm with all degrees of freedom available for the optimization.
+The initial state of the generation (needed to initialize the algorithm) is defined by the first method described in Appendix \ref{sec:init_gen}.
+Then the two solutions are compared.
+One is the actual solution of the developed algorithm with all degrees of freedom available for the optimization.
 The second solution is constrained by the same (fixed) generation dispatch (the initial value).

 Table \ref{tab3} details the comparison.
-Significance of accounting for additional available degrees of freedom is obvious.
-We find out that while the algorithm is able to find feasible solution in both cases the investment cost is 7.5 times smaller in the adjustable case.
+The significance of accounting for additional available degrees of freedom is obvious.
+We find out that although the algorithm is able to find a feasible solution in both cases, the investment cost (objective function value) is 7.5 times smaller in the adjustable generation dispatch case.
+Emergence of an expensive solution with small operational cost is reported in Table \ref{tab3}.
+This is an indication that further experiments with tradeoffs between investment and long-term operational costs (fixed in the use cases studied) are to be explored in future studies.

 \paragraph{Importance of including operational cost in the objective function}